Assessing the Next Generation of IDEs

 The Requirements List

-I've defined six requirements:
+I've defined height requirements:

-Today's Arduino IDE fulfils the first 3 requirements, or 40% only. |
+Today's Arduino IDE fulfils the 4 of the requirements, or 40% only. |

 The Test Protocol